redcross/dcsops/CONTRIBUTING.md

 commonly-available tools, please do not put it in the repository without raising it for discussion.

+## For more project management information, see the wiki.

+See the [DCSOps Development Wiki](https://github.com/redcross/arcdata/wiki) for more information about how we run the project, records of meetings and decisions, etc.

 ## Thank you!

 DCSOps exists to help Red Cross volunteers and staff serve people in